 - 1. Put the files in a folder. - 2.
 Go to the Configurations tab of DropDMG's Preferences window and set DropDMG to create a compressed .dmg image that's encrypted with a passphrase. - 3.
 Drag your folder onto DropDMG.
 This will create an encrypted .dmg file. - 4.
-You can then send this file via e-mail, upload it to an iDisk or FTP server, or transfer it physically (via a flash drive, hard disk, CD, etc.) without worrying about anyone accessing its contents. - 5.
-An authorized person can access the files by double-clicking the .dmg file and entering the passphrase.
+You can then send this file via e-mail, upload it to Dropbox or an FTP server, or transfer it physically (via a flash drive, hard disk, CD, etc.) without worrying about anyone accessing its contents.